 How it works

-- The League is for individuals – runs by pairs or groups do not count, although shadowing will be allowed on White Yellow and Orange courses.
+- The League is for individuals – runs by pairs or groups do not count, although shadowing will be allowed on the White, Yellow, and Orange courses.

-- Runners can freely select their preferred course for the season subject to the following constraint:- M/W 18 or older runners cannot score on Yellow or Orange.
+- Runners can freely select their preferred course for the season subject to the following constraint:- M/W 18 or older runners cannot score on White, Yellow, or Orange.

 - At each event runners score points as follows: